 Are there historical records about these creatures?

-Yes, many yōkai and mythological creatures have been documented in texts like the Konjaku Monogatari (a collection of stories from the Heian period) and the Hyakkai Zukan, an illustrated compilation of yōkai created during the Edo period.
+Yes, many yōkai and mythological creatures have been documented in texts such as the Konjaku Monogatari (a collection of stories from the Heian period) and the Hyakkai Zukan, an illustrated compilation of yōkai created in the Edo period.

 Why are some creatures both good and evil?